FelipeCital/escape_room-yellow/README.md

 What would you like to do?

 You explore the room.
 This is Bedroom 2.
-You find double bed, dresser, and Door B.
+You find suitcase, double bed, dresser, and Door B.

+You examine suitcase.
+You find a bomb and you need to choose one cable to dissarm the bomb.

 You examine double bed.
 You find key for Door C.